 Are you a computer-savvy person who likes, design and production?
 This is definitely the career for you in broadcasting.
 A graphic artist designs all the logos, maps, chyron images, lower third identifications, station bugs, and most of the graphics used during a show.

 A video editor receives and edits all raw footage used during a newscast.
 They are typically located on-site, but can also be in the field with the Reporter editing from the station Van.
 Depending on a market size, a Field Reporter may also be responsible for editing their own packages to be sent back to the station.

 The broadcasting industry is a business and must generate revenues through advertising sales.
 This position is very important in the organization, as almost all the revenue comes from adverts.
 The Sales Manager has the responsibility of recruiting and developing a strong sales staff.
 Knowledge of market trends and their target audience is something the sales manager should always be conversant with.

 This is a wide field which encompasses several jobs within it.
-The jobs are technical in nature and involve handling of equipment in audio production, and others.
-Studio lighting, audio consoles and studio cameras are some of the jobs you can get as an engineer within the organization.
+The jobs are technical in nature and involve the handling of equipment in audio production and others.
+Studio lighting, audio consoles, and studio cameras are some of the jobs you can get as an engineer within the organization.